 Trainees will learn about the aspects that underpin successful teaching and learning.
 This includes planning, assessment, teaching strategies, learning theories, and the ability to reflect on and improve one’s own practice.
 Trainees will be expected to apply the knowledge and skills gained across the curriculum.

 In addition to any specific school based training, trainees will complete sustained teaching practices (usually no less than 6-8 weeks in duration) in each term of the programme.
-This enables trainees to apply what they have learnt in training sessions (both centre and school based) and gather evidence towards the Teachers’ Standards.
+This enables trainees to apply what they have learnt in training sessions (both centre and school based) and gather evidence against our curriculum targets and the Teachers’ Standards.
 Trainees usually complete the first and third (final) teaching practice in the same class in the same school, and complete the second teaching practice in a different school and a different age range.
 The focus of each placement will reflect the focus of the training for that term and the demands made of the trainee will increase during each practice.
 Each trainee will be supported by a school based tutor (a suitably experienced member of staff within their placement school) and a professional tutor (a member of SCITTELS staff who will visit them periodically throughout the placement).

 Trainees on the PGCE programme also carry out a shorter placement focussing specifically on an aspect of inclusion that they are interested in.
 This forms the practical aspect of the Inclusion research project that offers additional M level credits.
 Many trainees complete this placement in a special school or a mainstream school with additionally resourced provision for children with special educational needs and/or disabilities.

 All trainees will be assessed against the Teachers’ Standards.
 Training activities will enable trainees to gather evidence towards the standards throughout the year.
 Regular assessments against the standards will take place, these include observations of the trainee teaching, and tasks that enable trainees to link theory and practice.